-They also provide a way of labelling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
-It is helpful to think of variables as containers that hold information.
-Their sole purpose is to label and store data in the memory.
+Hence, we can say that variables provide a way of labelling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It is helpful to think of variables as nameplates for containers that hold information.
+Their sole purpose is to label the data stored in the memory.
 This data can then be used throughout your program.

 Let's see some examples.
 A variable is supposed to have a name.
 There are some rules to assign a name to the variable.